kbrakke/the-mythic-age/src/pages/campaigns/the-cotgl.md

 ### Preperation: Find a Route to Atlantis 🔥
 If it were simple to make your way out to Atlantis, everyone would do it.
 Frankly many of the current navigators don't believe it can be done, but we have a lead on Maurkim Scholar who might be able to help.
 Cadaan Carical works in Maruk, and has studied the stars and the seas his whole life.
 He has some unified theory that seems to touch on both, but our contact here assures us that he isn't completly crazy, and does in fact know mostly what he's talking about.
 Find him and convince him to join this crew.

-### Preperation: Rescude the Carical Merchants 🔥💰🪙
-The Company doesn't exactly have a fleet at our disposal, but we do have contacts.
-A member of the Carical familly reached out to us after they received a rather demanding note regarding their last shipment.
-In addition to your normal fare, they did offer use of a portion of their fleet, perhaps exactly enough to get us and a cohort of Lycian soldiers over to Atlantis.
-The message was to meet at fairly hidden grotto east of here.
-Unfortunately we've had a recent sighting of Thelixliapea, so the approach might be more dangerous than expected.

 ### No Bone Unturned 𓂀 💰
 Well it looks like our spate of handling international cults has caught on and a few other nations are interested in our services again.
 Heknuhedjet, the court physican, holder of the pearl of life, keeper of the white wand etc. Has asked use to accompany a small force trying to recover any of Min's remains.
 It's been about a decade since they have been to the area, so no one is sure what could have changed since then.
 I'm guessing their worried if their hiring mercenaries on top of it.
 Or perhaps she's worried it's something the Board won't want the citizien to find...